jvaugha3038/tictactobot/README.md

 Our proof of concept was planned to be a small-scale rack and pinion gear that would represent the arm of the robot (A.K.A the extendo part), and the device we would use to pick up the pieces (the pick-uppy part).
 However, we did not get any string or magnets in time for the proof of concept, so we just created the small extendo arm.

 # `Code`
+(check the file for now, we'll post it here when its done)

 # `Building`
 ## Pieces